0mgfriday/httpmap/README.md

 # Overview
-Tool for scraping backend data from frontend code.
+Tool for scraping backend data from a given file or url.
+For spa apps it will try to find the main or app js file to extract info from.
 Meant to find most of the things to give an overview of what is there and what to look closer at.

 Extracts the following data:
 - Paths